That Drug Expiration Date May Be More Myth Than Fact

 A 2006 study of 122 drugs tested by the program showed that two-thirds of the expired medications were stable every time a lot was tested.
 Each of them had their expiration dates extended, on average, by more than four years, according to research published in the Journal of Pharmaceutical Sciences.

 Some that failed to hold their potency include the common asthma inhalant albuterol, the topical rash spray diphenhydramine, and a local anesthetic made from lidocaine and epinephrine, the study said.
-But neither Cantrell nor Dr. Cathleen Clancy, associate medical director of National Capital Poison Center, a nonprofit organization affiliated with The George Washington University Medical Center, had heard of anyone being harmed by any expired drugs.
+But neither Cantrell nor Dr. Cathleen Clancy, associate medical director of National Capital Poison Center, a nonprofit organization affiliated with the George Washington University Medical Center, had heard of anyone being harmed by any expired drugs.
 Cantrell says there has been no recorded instance of such harm in medical literature.

 Marc Young, a pharmacist who helped run the extension program from 2006 to 2009, says it has had a "ridiculous" return on investment.
 Each year the federal government saved $600 million to $800 million because it did not have to replace expired medication, he says.

-An official with the Department of Defense, which maintains about $13.6 billion worth of drugs in its stockpile, says that in 2016 it cost $3.1 million to run the extension program, but it saved the department from replacing $2.1 billion in expired drugs.
+An official with the Department of Defense, which maintains about $13.6 billion worth of drugs in its stockpile, says that in 2016 it cost $3.1 million to run the extension program — which saved the department from replacing $2.1 billion in expired drugs.
 To put the magnitude of that return on investment into everyday terms: It's like spending a dollar to save $677.

 "We didn't have any idea that some of the products would be so damn stable — so robustly stable beyond the shelf life," says Ajaz Hussain, one of the scientists who formerly helped oversee the extension program.

-Hussain is now president of the National Institute for Pharmaceutical Technology and Education, an organization of 17 universities that's working to reduce the cost of pharmaceutical development.
-He says the high price of drugs and shortages make it time to reexamine drug expiration dates in the commercial market.
+Hussain is now president of the National Institute for Pharmaceutical Technology and Education, an organization of 17 universities working to reduce the cost of pharmaceutical development.
+He says the high price of drugs and shortages make it time to re-examine drug expiration dates in the commercial market.

 "It's a shame to throw away good drugs," Hussain says.